Zeus-winn/espanso-external-repo-template/Hivello-FAQ-SRs/README.md

-This is an **example package**.
-Its purpose is to show how you can create custom repositories for Espanso packages.
+This is a **Saved Response** package.
+It's purpose is to provide support staff with a searchable collection of FAQ items that serve as both saved reponses that can be used to reply directly to users, but also as a searchable knowledge base.